Mano-08/content-monetizer/README.md

    Inside your blog editor or post view, click the **"Monetize"** button to send the post data to our **AI agent**

 4. **On Access Request**
-   When a user queries with our AI agent tries:
+   When a user queries with our AI agent:
    - Agent searches via indexed decentralised **tableLand** and approves **USDFC** interacts with **Smart Contract** which directly pays to Creator.
    - Once payment is confirmed, the AI agent delivers the data with **Proof of Logs**